Chole Bhature: A Flavorful Journey Through North India's Culinary Heart

 Meanwhile, heat oil in a pan and add cumin seeds and bay leaf.
 Once they begin to crackle, add the chopped onions and sauté them until they turn golden brown.

 After that, add tomato puree and cook the mixture until the oil starts separating.
-Then mix in turmeric powder, coriander powder, cumin powder, and red chili powder.
+Then mix in turmeric powder, coriander powder, cumin powder, and red chilli powder.
 Continue sautéing the spices for about two minutes.

 Subsequently, add the boiled chickpeas and mix well.
 Adjust the consistency by adding water if needed.